Terrazzo Flooring – Pros, Cons, And Installation Methods

-- Floors can be either poured in situ or use precast tiles.
+Floors can be either poured in situ or using precast tiles.

-- For In situ, the mixture is combined with cement binder like concrete or with epoxy resin.
+For In situ, the mixture combines with cement binder like concrete or with epoxy resin.
 This mixture is poured in place to achieve a monolithic cast flooring system.
 Mineral pigments are added for various color options.

-- To form Precast tiles, molds are used to form the desired shape into which the mixture is poured.
-It is then baked into oven or kiln until it becomes solid.
+To form Precast tiles, molds are used to form the desired shape into which the mixture is poured.
+It is then baked into an oven or kiln until it becomes solid.

-- A water jet is used to cut into different shapes, patterns or logos.
-Highly detailed customized patterns can be made with terrazzo floors creating unique floor designs.
+A water jet cuts into different shapes, patterns, or logos.
+The use of water jet in terrazzo floors creates highly detailed customizable patterns creating unique floor designs.

 Pros of Terrazzo Flooring

-- Beautiful and aesthetic: various materials and mixes adds interest
+- Beautiful and aesthetic: Various materials and mixes add interest

 - Resistance to molds and bacteria